djeada/Statistics-Notes/notes/spatial_statistics/geostatistics.md

 a single extreme observation can affect many pairs and inflate several lag bins.

-### 18.6 Check sensitivity to binning
+### Check sensitivity to binning

 Changing lag width changes which pairs are grouped together.

-If conclusions change drastically under reasonable bin choices, the empirical structure may be weak.
+If conclusions change substantially under reasonable bin choices, the empirical spatial structure may be weak.

-### 18.7 Check sensitivity to the model family
+### Check sensitivity to the model family

 If exponential, Gaussian, and spherical models produce very different predictions, model choice matters and should be reported.

-### 18.8 Validate predictions
+### Validate predictions

 Use cross-validation or held-out observations to examine: